Professional wrestling strikes: Trapping headbutts

 The wrestler holds both the opponent's arms under their own and delivers a series of headbutts to the opponent, who is unable to counter.

 Knee strike

 An attack where a wrestler strikes an opponent using the knee.
 Using knees as offensive weapons is popular throughout British wrestling.

 Bomaye

 An attack where the wrestler stands behind or in front of the opponent and smashes their knee into the opponent's back or head.
 It is also referred to as the Running Knee Smash.
 It was used by Shinsuke Nakamura as the Bomaye and Kinshasa.
 Kota Ibushi uses the Bomaye as a tribute to Nakamura.
+This move is also used by Mason Madden, who calls the move Nico Nico Knee.

 Double knee

 An attack where a charging wrestler jumps, striking both knees simultaneously into the head, chest, or back of the opponent.
 Harashima uses it as a finishing maneuver called Somato.

 Go 2 Sleep

 Sometimes abbreviated to GTS, this move sees a wrestler place an opponent in a fireman's carry to drop the opponent in front of them.
-While the opponent is falling, the wrestler quickly lifts the left knee up towards the opponent's face.
+While the opponent is falling, the wrestler quickly lifts the left knee up toward the opponent's face.
 Kenta, the innovator of the maneuver, also uses an inverted variation in which he lifts his opponent into an Argentine backbreaker rack, throwing the opponent forward and striking his knee in the back of the opponent's head, called Ura Go 2 Sleep (Ura means inverted).
+CM Punk popularized the regular variant.
+As of 2022, the move was used by Logan Paul.
+Matt Riddle uses this move, calling it Bro to Sleep.
+Another version sees the wrestler kick the opponent's face as done by Dakota Kai, who occasionally uses this move, calling it GTK (Go to Kick).
 There is also a variant of this move in which a wrestler holds up their opponent in an Argentine Backbreaker Rack and then pop them up like an inverted fireman's carry takeover but then does a knee lift to their opponent.
-This variation is used by Sammy Guevara and Dijak.
-AEW wrestler CM Punk popularized the regular variant.
-Matt Riddle uses this move, calling it Bro to Sleep.
+This variation is used by Sammy Guevara called GTH (Go to Hell) and Donovan Dijak called Feast your Eyes.

-A modified version sees the wrestler performing the GTS but, rather than dropping the opponent to execute the move, throwing the legs of the opponent out backwards to rotate them 180°, before performing the knee lift to the opponent's face or lowering to a kneeling on a far knee to drop the opponent on whichever near knee.
+A modified version sees the wrestler performing the GTS but, rather than dropping the opponent to execute the move, throwing the legs of the opponent out backward to rotate them 180°, before performing the knee lift to the opponent's face or lowering to a kneeling on a far knee to drop the opponent on whichever near knee.
 This version is best known as the TopSpin Facebuster used and named by Shane Helms.
+Another modified version sees a belly-to-back variation and the opponent is rotated in a full 360° motion as used by Zoey Stark, known as the Z-360.